CuongNguyen12345/NguyenChiCuong_TH_Flutter/flutter_weather_app_nguyenchicuong/README.md

 ## API Setup

-1. Get a free API key from OpenWeatherMap.
+1. Get a free API key from WeatherAPI (`https://www.weatherapi.com/`).
 2. Copy `.env.example` to `.env`.
 3. Add your API key to `.env`: